BRAND MESSAGING FRAMEWORK PART 1: CLARIFYING YOUR MESSAGE

 “What’s in it for me?”

-What your audience really wants is to feel seen, heard, and understood.
+What your future client really wants is to feel seen, heard, and understood.
 This is when trust begins to form and they warm up to the idea of hiring you.
 When you acknowledge their struggle—and the transformation they'll experience on the other side—in your brand messaging, you’re writing them as the hero of the story.

 This is why it’s so valuable to understand who you’re selling to and the deeper intangible benefits you have to offer them.
 Your brand messaging should be focusing on where they are now and how they're feeling and where they desire to go and how they desire to feel.
 This is precisely what I help my clients do when we develop their brand strategy.
 It's instrumental to crafting strong, memorable messaging that converts.

 Brand Messaging Framework Challenge #3: